 Developing Brazil’s 4th Open Government National Action Plan

-The methodology included the discussion of challenges and then the definition of commitments through co-creation workshops, i.e. meetings with equal participation of government specialists and civil society on the prioritized issues.
-The process was meant as democratic and designed to open the floor to issues beyond those prioritized by government bodies.
+The methodology included the discussion of challenges and then the definition of commitments through co-creation workshops, i.e. meetings with equal participation of government specialists and civil society on the prioritised issues.
+The process was meant as democratic and designed to open the floor to issues beyond those prioritised by government bodies.

 Several topics were thus addressed:

-- Issues prioritized by the government,which have been identified and proposed by government bodies as being of strategic importance for the Federal Government to move forward on matters of open government;
+Issues prioritised by the government which have been identified and proposed by government bodies as being of strategic importance for the Federal Government to move forward on matters of open government;

-- Issues prioritized by civil society and selected through a public consultation on thematic proposals.
+Issues prioritised by civil society and selected through a public consultation on thematic proposals.

 The topic of water resources was brought in via civil society participation, as the third most-voted for during the online consultation phase.